-The CD-ROM also includes a Software Development Kit (SDK) for the Qmini spectrometer that can be used to control the spectrometer and take spectra from your own custom software.
+The CD-ROM includes a Software Development Kit (SDK) for the spectrometer that can be used to control it and take spectra from your own custom software.
 It includes a Windows Dynamic Link Library (DLL) for the .NET framework, documentation and sample code.